Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Loop group theory for harmonic maps

 \section{Loop group theory for harmonic maps}

 In this section we start by collecting the basic definitions and the basic decomposition theorems for loop groups (\cite{DPW}, \cite{Wu}, \cite{Ba-Do}).
 Next we recall the DPW method for the construction of harmonic maps.
-Since in this paper we are mainly interested in conformally harmonic maps, we characterize conformally harmonicity in terms of the normalized potential.
-In view of our goal of presenting a new Willmore sphere in $S^6$ we show that all Willmore spheres in $S^{n+2}$ are of finite uniton type.
-For this we relate a harmonic map into a non-compact symmetric space with a harmonic map into a compact one.
-This permits to apply work of Burstall and Guest \cite{BuGu}.
+Since we are mainly interested in strongly conformally harmonic maps, we characterize strongly conformal harmonicity in terms of normalized potentials which satisfy the additional condition $B_1^t I_{1,3} B_1 = 0$.